 Many of the terms are used inconsistently, which can cause confusion.
 While they all describe validation processes, they differ when it comes to precision and coverage.
 So let’s first get these definitions straight:

 - Assurance: a data check process that requires the same methodologies and standards as financial data and must be performed by an accredited auditor.

-- Verification: a data check process used when reviewing non-financial data and collection processes compared against predefined criteria; does not require a formally accredited professional, but is generally executed by a third party.
+- Verification: a data check process used when reviewing non-financial data and collection processes compared against predefined criteria and must be performed by an accredited auditor.

 - Alignment: an established methodology (e.g. a rationale for how it was prepared, what was included and excluded, and why these decisions were made) that a report follows.

 Assurance and verification are often confused because they are both data checking processes.
 However, the depth of data and process review as well as the application to disclosure checks varies.

 Verification can only be provided for non-financial data (since there is no “standard” – yet) and does not need to be performed by an accredited professional.
 When reports are verified, the data itself has been checked, but often the calculations and analyses made on the reports have not undergone the same accuracy assessment.